Compliance Watch:

 Is overtime pay mandatory in Florida?

-Yes, an employee is entitled to receive payment for overtime work in Florida, as long as they are not exempt from overtime laws.
-For employers not covered under the federal Fair Labor Standards Act (FLSA), the following of overtime rules is not required.
-However, the majority of employers are covered by this Act, so it is mandatory to fairly compensate all employees who qualify for overtime payment.
+Yes, an employee is entitled to receive payment for overtime work in Florida as long as they are not exempt from overtime lawsFor employers not covered under the federal Fair Labor Standards Act (FLSA), the following overtime rules are not required.
+However, most employers are covered by this Act, so it is mandatory to fairly compensate all employees who qualify for overtime payment.

 When do I qualify for overtime pay in Florida?

-In Florida, employers and employees are bound by the provisions of the federal FLSA as there are no state laws concerning overtime.
-Therefore, all non-exempt employees aged 18 or above, qualify for overtime pay in Florida.
+In Florida, employers and employees are bound by the provisions of the federal FLSA, as there are no state laws concerning overtime.
+Therefore, all non-exempt employees aged 18 or above qualify for overtime pay in Florida.
 For overtime to come into play, an employee must have worked 40 hours in a given workweek.
 There are no daily overtime rules in Florida.

-All extra hours worked will be compensated for at ‘time and a half’.
+All extra hours worked will be compensated for at ‘time and a half.’
 This commonly used phrase means that employees must receive 1.5 times their regular rate of pay.

 How much is overtime pay in Florida?

 In Florida, overtime compensation must be set at a minimum of one and a half times the employee’s regular pay rate.
 This overtime rate should be applied to all hours worked beyond the threshold set by the FLSA; 40 hours in a workweek.
-For example, if an employee’s regular pay rate is $25 per hour, their overtime rate would come to $37.50 per hour.
+For example, if an employee’s regular pay rate is $25 per hour, their overtime rate would be $37.50 per hour.

 While the FLSA does not mandate double-time pay, employers have the option to establish additional agreements for overtime or double-time compensation with their employees or union representatives if they so choose.